Blunk-electronic/ET/script_command_set.md

 - generating schematics, layouts and device models via third party software

 A script in general is just a list of things to do by the CAE system.
 This list is a plain ASCII file.
 Comments start with #.
-The script commands have a verb-noun structure.
+The script commands have a domain-verb-noun structure.
 Their meaning should be obvious in most cases.
 Additional explanation is provided in comments if required.
-The verb-noun structure is: DOMAIN MODULE VERB NOUN PARAMETER[S]
+The domain-verb-noun structure is: DOMAIN MODULE VERB NOUN PARAMETER[S]

 The two letters "CS" indicate a "construction site" where things are not finished yet or intended for the future.